-The Ionic, Alta HR and Charge 2 all boast some solid fitness features.
+The Ionic, Versa, Alta HR, Charge 2 all boast some solid fitness features.
 These include guided breathing sessions, coaching through the Fitstar app and plenty more besides.
 You also get notifications support, so you can check out any incoming calls and messages without yanking our your iPhone or Android handset.

-Of course the Ionic delivers some proper smartwatch functionality too, which the others lack.
-This includes the ability to store and play back music without your smartphone, and even make contactless payments via NFC, although not many UK banks support this.
+Of course the Ionic and Versa serve up some proper smartwatch functionality too, which the others lack.
+This includes the ability to store and play back music without your smartphone.
+You can even make contactless payments via NFC, although not many UK banks support this.
 That’s bound to change soon, of course.
 And either smartwatch can download new apps, to expand the functionality.